School Exclusion List: Information for Parents

 A medically fragile child or child who needs help with toileting may be excluded for fewer than 3 episodes of diarrhea if her condition makes it hard for her caretakers to maintain sanitary conditions in the classroom.

 For the most severe type of E. coli, students of any age must be out of school until the diarrhea stops and 2 lab tests taken at least 24 hours apart test negative for E. coli O157:H7.
+A doctor must clear the student to return to school.

 Salmonella Typhi (Typhoid fever)